ephraimduncan/awesome-developer-dictionary/README.md

 # J

 - **JSON(JavaScript Object Notation)**: a syntax for storing and exchanging data compactible with most programming languages.
+- **JSX**: a HTML-like syntax that is intended to be used by preprocessors to transform HTML-like text found in JavaScript files into standard JavaScript objects that a JavaScript engine can parse.

 ## L